ArrogantGao/tensornetwork4csp/README.md

 # tensornetwork4csp

 Examples used in "Programming guide for solving constraint satisfaction problems with tensor networks" https://doi.org/10.1088/1674-1056/adbee2.
+The arxiv version (recommanded): https://arxiv.org/pdf/2501.00227.

 To initialize the environment, run
 ```